GLOBAL MARKETS-Asia stocks in hesitant mood; euro holds gains

 By Wayne Cole

-SYDNEY, Feb 19 Asian share markets were in hesitant mood on Wednesday as investors keep a wary eye on interest rates in China, though the euro left the dollar in its dust after soft U.S. economic data argued for the Federal Reserve to be patient on stimulus.
+SYDNEY, Feb 19 Asian share markets were in hesitant mood on Wednesday as investors keep a wary eye on interest rates in China, though the euro left the dollar in its dust after more soft U.S. economic data.

-The action was light, with MSCI's broadest index of Asia-Pacific shares outside Japan barely budging.
-Seoul lost 0.4 percent, but Sydney edged higher on solid earnings results.
+The action was light, with MSCI's broadest index of Asia-Pacific shares outside Japan barely changed and Australia up a slim 0.3 percent.
+Shanghai stocks were flat while Seoul lost 0.6 percent.

 Japan's Nikkei pared its early losses to be off 0.6 percent, battling to maintain the momentum of Tuesday's 3 percent rally which followed a decision by the Bank of Japan to expand a scheme to encourage more bank lending.